Topstitching and edgestitching are the fraternal twins of machine stitches.

 Rule #3: When using the heavier topstitching thread, loosen tension slightly.
 Experiment with loosening the tension in half increments until you get the look you want.
 Click HERE to learn how to adjust tension.

-Rule #4: If your fabric is slippery or very lightweight, use a water-soluble stabilizer or tissue paper.
+Rule #4: If your fabric is slippery or very lightweight, layer a water-soluble stabilizer or a strip of tissue paper close to the feed dog.

 Rule #5: If you need to pause as you topstitch or edgestitch, do so with the needle DOWN.